syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/Binding-to-an-ArrayList.md

 documentation: ug
 ---

-# Binding to an Arraylist in Windows Forms GridDataBoundGrid(Classic)
+# Binding to an Array list in Windows Forms GridDataBoundGrid(Classic)

 You can bind an ArrayList that holds objects with public properties.
 Given below is an example, which substantiates this point.